-"Change of Control" in these employment agreements means: (a) any persons acting jointly or in concert, whether directly or indirectly, acquiring beneficial ownership of more than 40% of the Common Shares; (b) an amalgamation, arrangement or other form of business combination of the Corporation with another corporation that results in the holders of voting securities of that other corporation holding, in the aggregate, more than 50% of the Common Shares; (c) the sale, lease or exchange of all or substantially all of the property of the Corporation to another person, other than in the ordinary course of business of the Corporation or to a subsidiary or an affiliate of the Corporation; (d) a change in the composition of the Board over any 12 month period such that more than 50% of the persons who were directors of the Corporation at the beginning of such period are no longer directors at the end of the period, unless such change is a consequence of normal attrition; and (e) any determination by the majority of incumbent members of the Board that a change of control has occurred or is about to occur.
+"Change of Control" in these employment agreements means: (a) any persons acting jointly or in concert, whether directly or indirectly, acquiring beneficial ownership of more than 40% of the Common Shares; (b) an amalgamation, arrangement or other form of business combination of the Corporation with another corporation that results in the holders of voting securities of that other corporation holding, in the aggregate, more than 50% of the Common Shares; (c) the sale, lease or exchange of all or substantially all of the property of the Corporation to another person, other than in the ordinary course of business of the Corporation or to a subsidiary or an affiliate of the Corporation; (d) a change in the composition of the Board over any 12 month period such that more than 50% of the period, unless such change is a consequence of normal attrition; and (e) any determination by the majority of incumbent members of the Board that a change of control has occurred or is about to occur.

-For the financial year ended December 31, 2023, the NEOs would have been entitled to the following payments in the event of a Triggering Event: Charle Gamba - US\$2,505,846, Jason Bednar - CAD\$2,343,287, Ravi Sharma - US\$1,611,210, Anthony Zaidi - US\$1,522,636 and William Satterfield - US\$1,342,754.
+For the financial year ended December 31, 2024, the NEOs would have been entitled to the following payments in the event of a Triggering Event: Charle Gamba - US\$2,222,423, Jason Bednar - CAD\$2,088,890, Ravi Sharma - US\$1,460,186, Anthony Zaidi - US\$1,484,499 and William Satterfield - US\$1,163,218.